kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 NOTE: the contents of the files served in mountPath will be a COSI generated file containing credentials and other information required for accessing the bucket. **This is NOT intended to specify a mountpoint to expose the bucket as a filesystem.**

-NOTE: the secret containing bucketInfo can be provided to the pod using any other secret -> pod provisioning mechanism, including environment variables.
-In case of environment variables, the secrets will be exposed to other processes in the same host as environment variables are not inherently secure.
+NOTE: the secret containing bucketInfo can be provided to the pod using any other {secret -> pod} provisioning mechanism, including environment variables.
+In case of environment variables, the secrets will be exposed to other processes in the same host, as environment variables are not inherently secure.

 ###### 2. The secret containing BucketInfo is mounted in the specified directory